-A good example of an E W Pugin church which retains much of its original character and furnishings.
-Notable for its radical yet thoughtful and non- destructive 1970s re-ordering.
+A good example of an E. W. Pugin church which retains much of its original character and furnishings.
+Notable also for its radical yet thoughtful and non-destructive reordering of the 1970s.

 Cleator boomed as a mining town in the nineteenth century, bringing many Irish workers from Antrim and Down.
 A Benedictine mission was established in 1853, from which Egremont (1878) and Frizington (1875) are offshoots.
 A stone church in the Decorated style was built with seating for 600.
 This building later became part of St Mary’s School when the present church was built in the 1870s.